eclipse-xpanse/xpanse-website/docs/runtime.md

 $ cd xpanse
 ```

-First, you can build the whole xpanse project, including all modules (orchestrator, OCL, runtime, plugins, etc), simply
+First, you can build the whole xpanse project, including all modules (orchestrator, runtime, plugins, etc), simply
 with:

 ```shell